simoninireland/epydemic/doc/implementation/gf-maths.rst

 thousands of times when analysing large networks, this clearly is a limitation.

-The solution, suggested in a throwaway comment in :ref:`Newman 2002
-<New02>`, is to change the differentiation algorithm to one developed
-by Cauchy, involving a contour integral in the complex plane.
+The solution, suggested in a throwaway comment by Newman :cite:`NewmanEpidemicDisease`, is to change the differentiation algorithm to one developed by Cauchy, involving a contour integral in the complex plane.
 That is, we compute:

 .. math::